verrazzano/verrazzano/image-patch-operator/README.md

 ```
 Now, create a Kubernetes cluster, and load these two images into your cluster.
 For example, if you are using a Kind cluster, run the following commands.

-Make sure you fill out the hostPath field with the path to a directory containing the installers for the JDK, WLS, and Weblogic Image Tool.
+Make sure you fill out the hostPath field with a local path to a directory containing the installers for the JDK, WLS, and Weblogic Image Tool.
 If you don't already have these installers, you may download them locally using the links below
 - [JDK](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html)
 - [WLS](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html)